 After a long day at the hospital, the resident I was working with offered to drive me home.
 Seeing the rain pouring down on the sidewalk, I accepted gratefully.
 After talking about the crazy amount of loans we both owed, I expected to climb into a rusted-out beater.
 It turns out that they could barely afford their minimum loan payments because the monthly car payment on their Mercedes-Benz was nearly 50% of their monthly rent payment.
 What?!

-The second you start to compare yourself to other, it's game over.
+The second you start to compare yourself to others, it’s game over.

 When most of your peers (from predominantly affluent backgrounds) don’t have any debt and drive luxury cars, you may start to think that you deserve to drive a luxury car, too.
 This is a slippery slope and creates a scenario where you are earning six-figures after residency, but still living paycheck-to-paycheck.
 Sure, you’ll be able to impress all of your Instagram followers with your big house and flashy car, but you’ll be drowning in debt payments and unable to reach financial independence earlier on in life.